Mon 23 JunDisplayed time zone: Amsterdam, Berlin, Bern, Rome, Stockholm, Vienna change

 All dates are 23:59:59 AoE (UTC-12h)

-The official publication date is the date the journal issue is made available in the ACM Digital Library.
-This date may be as early as July 1, 2025.
+The official publication date is the date the proceedings are made available in the ACM Digital Library.
+This date may be up to two weeks prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to published work.
 Please also note that the names and list of authors as well as the title in the camera-ready version cannot be modified from the ones in the submitted version unless there is explicit approval from the track chairs.

 Open Science Policy